I’m happy to sign your book if I can. Some common ways to get a book signed are:

 - At a convention.
 I generally have a specific signing time during each convention.
 The lines are often long, so plan for that.
 You can also catch me after a panel, or another time at a convention, and ask for a quick signing.
 I’ll be happy to oblige as long as I don’t have too many people at a time, and I don’t need to rush off for something.
 Use your judgement on this, and try to be polite.

-- From another store.
+- From other stores.
 I often sign extra stock when I’m in a bookstore for a signing, or just passing through (like in airports).
 You can call stores I’ve been in, or I’m planning to visit, to see if they’re able to either hold or ship a book for you.
 I often will do a special signing at Sam Weller’s in Salt Lake City near release day for mail order customers.